burnpiro/erdem.pl/content/posts/2020/2020-06-time-series-correlations/time-series-correlations.md

 #### Some tradeoffs

 Sometimes you might want to make some tradeoffs when selecting vector length.
 Look on feature 15 (`station_min_temp_c`).
 It scores 35 MAE with a length of 3 and then beats that score with a length of 26.
 The difference between two scores is only **1** and we're adding 23 extra features just to get that 1 MAE.
 You have to remember that when building a model with multiple features, at the end length of your input vector is a sum of all vectors you've selected.
-Increasing input length by 23 forces you to have more training data and larger model.
+Increasing input length by 23 forces you to have more training data and a larger model.
 In this case, I would personally select a 3 item vector rather than 26, or just test two different models.
 If the result won't improve when changing from 3 to 26 items you should **use 3 because it produces a simpler hypothesis** (according to the [Occam's razor](https://en.wikipedia.org/wiki/Occam%27s_razor) rule).

 #### Mistakes when selecting features without extended PPS